-Through its wholly owned subsidiary, Eco Oil and Gas (Namibia) (Pty) Ltd., the Company holds three offshore petroleum licenses in Namibia (the "Offshore Licenses"), being (i) petroleum exploration license number 0030 (the "Cooper License"), (ii) petroleum exploration license number 0033 (the "Sharon License"), and (iii) petroleum exploration license number 0034 (the "Guy License"), and one license that consists of both onshore and offshore portions, being CBM and petroleum exploration license number 0031 (the "Daniel License", and collectively with the Offshore Licenses, the "Licenses").
+Through its wholly owned subsidiary, Eco Oil and Gas (Namibia) (Pty) Ltd., the Company holds three offshore petroleum licenses in Namibia (the "Offshore Licenses"), being (i) petroleum exploration license number 0030 (the "Cooper License"), (ii) petroleum exploration license number 0034 (the "Guy License"), and one license that consists of both onshore and offshore portions, being CBM and petroleum exploration license number 0031 (the "Daniel License", and collectively with the Offshore Licenses, the "Licenses").
 The terms of the Licenses are governed by petroleum agreements (each, a "Eco Petroleum Agreement" and collectively, the "Eco Petroleum Agreements"), for each of the Licenses, dated March 7, 2011, as amended from time to time, between the Company and Namibia's Ministry of Mines and Energy (the "Ministry").

-Upon the completion of the Amalgamation, the Company, through PAO Namibia, acquired the Namibian petroleum exploration licenses held by PAO (the "PAO Licenses"), being (i) petroleum exploration license number 50 (the "PAO 50 License"), and (ii) petroleum exploration license number 51 (the "PAO 51 License"), both located offshore in the economical waters of Namibia.
+In connection with the January 28, 2015, amalgamation of the Company, 1864361 Alberta Ltd., a wholly-owned subsidiary of Eco Atlantic, and Pan African Oil Ltd. ("PAO") (the "Amalgamation"), the Company acquired the Namibian petroleum exploration licenses held by PAO Namibia (the "PAO Licenses"), being (i) petroleum exploration license number 50 (the "PAO 50 License"), and (ii) petroleum exploration license number 51 (the "PAO 51 License"), both located offshore in the economical waters of Namibia.
 The terms of the PAO Licenses are governed by petroleum agreements (each, a "PAO Petroleum Agreement" and collectively, the "PAO Petroleum Agreements"), for each of the PAO Licenses, dated October 28, 2011, between PAO Namibia and the Ministry.